-5.5.
+4.13.
 Engines

-- 5.5.1.
-Only reciprocating 4-cylinder engines are permitted. - 5.5.2.
-Engine capacity limitations are detailed in each individual class's specifications. - 5.5.3.
-With the exception of class X, no forced induction is permitted. - 5.5.4.
+- 4.13.1.
+Only reciprocating 4-cylinder engines are permitted. - 4.13.2.
+Engine capacity limitations are detailed in each individual class's specifications. - 4.13.3.
+With the exception of class X, no forced induction is permitted. - 4.13.4.
 The use of nitrous oxide is NOT permitted.

-5.6.
+4.14.
 Drive-train

-- 5.6.1.
-No four-wheel drive is permitted. - 5.6.2.
-No anti-lock braking systems are permitted. - 5.6.3.
-No traction-control or similar system of electronic intervention is permitted. - 5.6.4.
-Gearbox: only "H" pattern gearboxes are allowed. - 5.6.5.
-See Class eligibility requirements.
+- 4.14.1.
+No four-wheel drive is permitted. - 4.14.2.
+No anti-lock braking systems are permitted. - 4.14.3.
+No traction-control or similar system of electronic intervention is permitted. - 4.14.4.
+Gearbox: only "H" pattern gearboxes are allowed. - 4.14.5.
+See Class eligibility requirements. - 4.14.6.
+The distance in plan of the centerline of the crankshaft to the centerline of the car shall not exceed 100mm - 4.14.7.
+The distance in plan of the centerline of the nose of the differential to the centerline of the car shall not exceed 50mm - 4.14.8.

-- 5.7.1.
-All cars shall have a double wishbone front suspension. - 5.7.2.
+- 4.15.1.
+All cars shall have a double wishbone front suspension. - 4.15.2.
 Any rear suspension design is permitted.
-Additional Class specific specifications are defined later in these Regualtions:- - 5.7.3.
-All speherical bearings used between wishbones and uprights in single shear must have a captive washer to ensure the joint is not lost in the event of a spherical joint failure. - 5.7.4.
-All rod ends must have a locking nut or physical fixing. - 5.7.5.
-Rod ends may not be bent or deformed in any way - 5.7.6.
-Rod ends/spherical bearings may not have any free play - 5.7.7.
+Additional Class specific specifications are defined later in these Regualtions:- - 4.15.3.
+All speherical bearings used between wishbones and uprights in single shear must have a captive washer to ensure the joint is not lost in the event of a spherical joint failure. - 4.15.4.
+All rod ends must have a locking nut or physical fixing.

+- 4.15.5.
+Rod ends may not be bent or deformed in any way - 4.15.6.
+Rod ends/spherical bearings may not have any free play - 4.15.7.
 Shock absorber damping shall be by conventional gas/hydraulic means only.
 Remote canisters are permitted.
 Permitted adjustability shall be only by manual means and limited to spring platform height and bump and rebound control.(maximum 2 way adjustable only per damper).
-Additional Class specific specifications are defined later in these Regualtions:- - 5.7.8.
-No other part of the car may be lower than 40mm from the ground, such as a protruding sump, gearbox or skid plate.All measurements must be taken with the driver seated in his normal seating position and the suspension in its natural settled position (not having been artificially adjusted)Should a car fail the ride height test as a result of damage incurred in an on track incident the TC/RC may at their sole discretion allow for 5mm tolerance on the above measurements
+Additional Class specific specifications are defined later in these Regualtions:- - 4.15.8.
+No other part of the car may be lower than 40mm from the ground, such as a protruding sump, gearbox or skid plate.
+All measurements must be taken with the driver seated in his normal seating position and the suspension in its natural settled position (not having been artificially adjusted) Should a car fail the ride height test as a result of damage incurred in an on track incident the TC/RC may at their sole discretion allow for 5mm tolerance on the above measurements.
+Additional Class specific specifications are defined later in these Regualtions - 4.15.9.
+Anti roll bars shall not be driver adjustable - 4.15.10.
+Damping of the anti roll bar mechanism is not permitted other than the standard suspension shock absorbers

-5.8.
+4.16.
 Wheels and Tyres

-- 5.8.1.
-Tyres for classes B and L shall be marked as follows: - Each set of tyres will be marked with one set of numbers using the TLR branding kit. - Two digit Tyre Set Number e.g. "19" or "29" (set 1 or set 2 of 2019) - Two digit Car Number (00 99) - An LCR logo will be positioned between these two sets of numbers. - 5.8.2.
-Tyres that are branded must be used by the allocated driver for any vehicle changes within a class. - 5.8.3.
+- 4.16.1.
+Tyres for classes B and L shall be marked as follows: - Each set of tyres will be marked with one set of numbers using the TLR branding kit. - Two digit Tyre Set Number e.g. "10" or "20" (set 1 or set 2 of 2020) - Two digit Car Number (00 99) - An LCR logo will be positioned between these two sets of numbers. - 4.16.2.
+Tyres that are branded must be used by the allocated driver for any vehicle changes within a class. - 4.16.3.
 Should a driver change class, tyres conforming to the new class have to be branded accordingly.
-Tyre allocation for that class will start accordingly.
+Tyre allocation for that class will start accordingly. - 4.16.4.
+The competitor must sign the tyre branding register.
+The onus is on the competitor to verify and confirm the branding to be correct.

-5.9.
+4.17.
 Racing Numbers & Logos